Hermeticpoet/gameshop-milestone-4/README.md

 Django provides the scaffolding of the application.
 We are simply required to 'fill it out'.
 For instance, our templates folder must contain a subfolder with the same name as our app folder - 'shop', in my case, so that Django knows where to find all the correct templates for the application.

+I have used the `{% load static %}` logic in order to pull the relevant data from the static folder into the base.html file so it can be used throughout the application.

 ### Credits

 [Django Documentation](https://docs.djangoproject.com/en/3.0/).